Who built the track?

 During track season – about April through October – Boulder Valley Velodrome is open 7 days a week, weather permitting.
 We host open and structured training sessions that are included with track membership.
 Periodically, we also host advanced structured training, motor pacing, and other special sessions open to members for an additional fee.

 See the Boulder Valley Velodrome calendar for our schedule.

 How can I get on the track if I’m not a member?

-Sign up for a 90-minute taster session to give it a try, or enroll in our Day at the Track 1 intro class, which is your first step becoming certified.
+Sign up for a 60-minute Taster Session to give it a try, or our Certification Intro class which is your first step becoming certified.
 Once you are track certified, you can become a member and ride the track 7 days a week, as the weather allows.

 If you just want to race, see our question on racing below.